adumont/adumont.github.io/calculators.md

 ## HP 41c

 I acquired this HP-41C in July 2022.
 It was manufactured in 1980 in Corvallis, Oregon (USA).
-I also have two applications modules with books: Math I pac and Navigation pac as well as a Quad Memory module and the card reader with magnetic cards.
+I also have two applications modules with books: Math I pac and Navigation pac as well as a Quad Memory module, a magnetic card reader and some magnetic cards (including the HP-67 Standard pac).

 [![](../../assets/img/hp41c/hp41c_01.jpg)](/pages/hp41c/)